awsdocs/amazon-sns-developer-guide/doc_source/sms_publish-to-phone.md

 When you send a message, you can control whether the message is optimized for cost or reliable delivery, and you can specify a sender ID\.
 If you send the message programmatically using the Amazon SNS API or AWS SDKs, you can specify a maximum price for the message delivery\.

-Each SMS message can contain up to 140 bytes, and the character limit depends on the encoding scheme\.
+Each SMS message can contain up to 140 bytes, and the character quota depends on the encoding scheme\.
 For example, an SMS message can contain:
 + 160 GSM characters
 + 140 ASCII characters
 + 70 UCS\-2 characters

-If you publish a message that exceeds the size limit, Amazon SNS sends it as multiple messages, each fitting within the size limit\.
+If you publish a message that exceeds the size quota, Amazon SNS sends it as multiple messages, each fitting within the size quota\.
 Messages are not cut off in the middle of a word but on whole\-word boundaries\.
-The total size limit for a single SMS publish action is 1600 bytes\.
+The total size quota for a single SMS publish action is 1600 bytes\.

 When you send an SMS message, specify the phone number using the E\.164 format\.
 E\.164 is a standard for the phone number structure used for international telecommunication\.
 Phone numbers that follow this format can have a maximum of 15 digits, and they are prefixed with the plus character \(\+\) and the country code\.
 For example, a U\.S\. phone number in E\.164 format would appear as \+1XXX5550100\.